 Eye and Face Protection is required training for anyone who may enter or work within environments where conditions or operations present hazards to eyes or faces.
-OSHA requires that the training recur annually or more often if necessary.
 This course will help you: be aware of the general requirements of OSHA's eye and face protection standard 29 CFR 1910.133, recognize eye and face hazards, identify what protective equipment is required to protect you from specific hazards, understand proper fit of protective eyewear, be aware of special issues related to corrective lenses, and know how to clean and maintain protective eyewear.
 Primary Regs: OSHA 29 CFR 1910.133

 Hand and Finger Safety